 It’s conveniently located for those who don’t want to let go of the city life while still having the comfort of living on a boat.

->

-> Like with a lot of popular areas, prices vary depending on the exact location, but you can find a slip for as low as $250 a month.
+Like with many popular areas, prices vary depending on the exact location, but you can find a slip for as low as $250 a month.

->

-> 2. Chickamauga Lake, Tennessee
+2. Chickamauga Lake, Tennessee

->

-> If you want variety in the waters you explore, this place is ideal.
-The lake is part of the Tennessee River, so you can switch between the calm lake water and the flowing waters of a river by traveling a couple of miles.
+If you want variety in the waters you explore, this place is ideal.
+The lake is part of the Tennessee River, so you can switch between the calm lake water and a river’s flowing waters by traveling a couple of miles.

->

-> There are many leisure activities you can take part in here, including fishing, skiing, or just riding around for pleasure.
+There are many leisure activities you can take part in here, including fishing, skiing, or just riding around for pleasure.

 To rent a spot here, expect to pay anywhere from $250 to $500 a month.